FabianaCampanari/Object-Oriented-Programming/README.md

 Here you'll find exercises, exams, notes, and environment setup instructions relevant to the curriculum covered in class.

 Feel free to explore, contribute, and learn together with your peers.
 Happy coding!

+#

+Command o install flake8 in your development environment